Accessibility Standards for Customer Service Policy

-All services must be provided in a manner that respects the dignity and inherent worth of individuals who have a disability and which reflects our Mission and Vision of equality, inclusion, and independence of individuals who have a disability.
+All services must be provided in a manner that respects the dignity and inherent worth of people who have a disability and which reflects our Mission and Vision of equality, inclusion, and independence of people who have a disability.

 The Accessibility Policy is available on Community Living Mississauga’s intranet (iConnect) and on our website.
 Accessible formats of this policy will be made available if required and as requested.

 The Accessibility Plan identifies and addresses barriers that may be encountered while living, working or visiting any Community Living Mississauga owned or operated location.
-It also encourages awareness of any barriers at community locations or services which may be accessed by the individuals we support so that they also may be brought to the attention of those locations and services.
+It also encourages awareness of any barriers at community locations or services which may be accessed by the people we support so that they also may be brought to the attention of those locations and services.
 Barriers deny dignity and independence and Community Living Mississauga strives to offer barrier free services.

 - Employees, persons supported, volunteers, family, friends, etc. may identify any potential barriers and report them at any time.

 - Barrier Identification Forms can be obtained by calling Human Resources.